 - You know, I used to follow the same rule when I was at your place but one of my bosses showed me a better way.
 Can I share that with you?

 - Let’s figure out different workarounds to navigate through this problem.
 Do you have any suggestions?

 For example, you may promise an employee to get their laptop replaced if that’s proving to be a hindrance in their daily tasks.

-Similarly, you may also ask a direct report to prepare a task list daily to improve her organizational skills.
+Similarly, ask a direct report to prepare a task list daily to improve her organizational skills.

 When you get the laptop replaced immediately or ask your direct report about her task list in the next one on one meeting, you inadvertently tell them that you’re committed towards their growth.

 Your commitment to and involvement in their progress are enough to motivate them for performing better.

 Thus, it is important to keep a tab on your conversations and their outcomes for shaping up a happy team.